560 attributed reviews in the last 3 years

-On the introduction course you'll first learn how to create tabular reports:
+On the introduction to SSRS course you'll first learn how to create tabular reports:

 A simple table, listing directors of films.